 Computer and Software: Access to a computer, modern browser and Internet connection are required for the course.
 A word processor compatible with the instructor's software is needed for preparation of written assignments.
-Formatting problems should be expected when the instructor's comments are incorporated into documents.
-Details for submitting final versions will be provided with each written assignment.

-Digital Imaging Device: Some method of producing digital images may be required for incorporating digital images into assignments.
-Good solutions include a flatbed scanner, digital camera, etc. Suggest that students not buy anything if possible as a photo from a cell phone will often produce satisfactory results for the purpose of this course.
+Digital Imaging Device: Some method of producing digital images may be required for incorporating images into assignments.
+Good solutions include a flatbed scanner, digital camera, etc. I suggest students do not buy anything, if possible, as a cell phone photo will often be satisfactory for the purpose of this course.